A toddler bed rail protects your baby or older

 prevent it from crashing down.

-attachment to avoid any gap.
-This is especially important for small
+attachment to avoid any gap at all.
+This is especially important for smaller babies.

-- What I also appreciate is when, once installed, you can fold the
+What I also like is when, once installed, you can fold the

 standing-up part down without needing to un-install the whole thing.

-That is very convenient at bedtime, for example when you are sitting on
+That is very convenient at bedtime, for example when you're sitting on

 the bed together to read.
-Or to change the sheets ...
+Or when changing the sheets.

 put in a small toy or book.
-A nice plus, but it's not an essential feature.
+Nice to have, but it's not an essential feature.

 bed rail, you would need to place the bed against at wall.
 The "open"